-- · VesselView or other Mercury-approved multifunction display
+- · VesselView®, SmartCraft Connect, or other Mercury-approved multifunction display

 - SmartCraft SC1000 Tachometer

 - SmartCraft SC1000 Speedometer

-The sound from an audio warning horn indicates that a critical fault malfunction has occurred.
-Operating a power package with a critical fault can damage components.
-If the audio warning horn emits a sound, do not continue operations unless avoiding a hazardous situation.
+A continuous horn indicates a critical fault.
+Operating the engine during a critical fault can damage components.
+If the warning horn emits a continuous beep, do not operate the engine unless avoiding a hazardous situation.

-If the audio warning sounds, stop the engine immediately if you are not in a hazardous situation.
+If the audio warning sounds, stop the engine immediately if the situation is not hazardous.
 Investigate the cause and correct it, if possible.
-If you cannot determine the cause, consult an authorized repair facility.
+If the cause cannot be determined, consult an authorized repair facility.